organix/uFork/docs/asm.md

 <sup>*</sup> For conditionals (`if` and `if_not`) the values
 `#f`, `#?`, `#nil`, and `0` are considered "[falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy)".

+By convention, end-of-line comments often show a picture of the stack after an instruction executes, to clarify the effect.
+The top of the stack is the right-most element.

+    beh:                        ; state <- msg
+        state 0                 ; state
+        msg 0                   ; state msg
+        pair 1                  ; msg,state

 Most instructions take a continuation as their final operand.
 In the following example, the `msg` instruction continues to